grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.datadog.md

     }
 }
 ```

 ### Full OTel pipeline

-This example forwards metrics and traces received in Datadog format to Alloy, converts them to OTel format, and exports them to Datadog.
+This example forwards metrics and traces received in Datadog format to {{< param "PRODUCT_NAME" >}}, converts them to OTel format, and exports them to Datadog.

 ```alloy
 otelcol.receiver.datadog "default" {
 	output {